A source of extra funds might be hiding in your home's value.

-If you want to release equity by remortgaging, you should speak to your existing lender to see how you can improve your deal or look at deals from other lenders.
+If you want to remortgage and release equity, you should speak to your existing lender to see how you can improve on your deal or look at deals from other lenders.
 How much you can borrow, and whether you'll be accepted, will depend on the same criteria as if you were applying for a new mortgage.

 A lender will want to know about your finances, your credit score and your ability to make the remortgage payments before they will agree to lend you money.

 How much equity can you release when you remortgage?